pasce/Debug-Information-Gatherer/README.md

 # Debug-Information-Gatherer

-Command-line application to fetch plattform and system information for application debugging purpose.
+Command-line application to fetch platform and system information for application debugging purpose.

 **Compile with dart2native**: